APC presidential ticket: Fayemi denies stepping down for Osinbajo – The Sun Nigeria

 From Romanus Ugwu, Abuja

-An All Progressives Congress (APC) frontline presidential aspirant, Kayode Fayemi, has refuted insinuations in some quarters that he is planning to sacrifice his ambition in support of Vice President, Yemi Osinbajo.
+An All Progressives Congress (APC) presidential aspirant, Kayode Fayemi, has refuted insinuations in some quarters that he was planning to sacrifice his ambition in support of Vice President Yemi Osinbajo.

-The Governor of Ekiti state further insisted that he is favourably positioned and have the backing of the real stakeholders in the party ahead of the presidential primary election to clinch the APC ticket.
+The Ekiti State governor further insisted that he is favourably positioned and have the backing of the real stakeholders in the party ahead of the presidential primary election to clinch the APC ticket.

-Media report had claimed that governor Fayemi and other four governors held a meeting behind a closed door with Vice President Yemi Osinbajo, suggesting that Fayemi was been pressured to abandon his presidential ambition.
+Media report had claimed that Governor Fayemi and other four governors held a meeting behind a closed door with Vice President Yemi Osinbajo, suggesting that Fayemi was being pressured to abandon his presidential ambition.

-However, in a statement issued on Friday in Abuja, signed by Head of Media and spokesman of Kayode Fayemi Presidential Campaign Organisation, Femi Ige, described the rumour as “absolute rubbish, stressing that; “no meeting took place between us and any aspirant about stepping down.”
+However, a statement issued on Friday in Abuja, signed by Head of Media and Spokesman of Kayode Fayemi Presidential Campaign Organisation, Femi Ige, described the rumour as “absolute rubbish”, stressing that, “no meeting took place between us and any aspirant about stepping down.

-He appealed to Fayemi’s supporters to; “remain calm, focus and not lose faith because of the lies fabricated by political detractors.
-No amount of late night demarketing will work against the Kayode Fayemi Presidential project.”
+He appealed to Fayemi’s supporters to “remain calm, focused and not lose faith because of the lies fabricated by political detractors.
+No amount of late night de-marketing will work against the Kayode Fayemi presidential project.”

 Leave a Reply